1. What is Important in Choosing a Teacher?

 I. 48 hour notice for Rescheduling | Expiry Dates | Latecomers

-1. Regardless of circumstances, all private lessons not cancelled or rescheduled within 48-hour hours of the scheduled lesson, will be charged and forfeited at the full rate (if not already prepaid) and forfeited if already prepaid.
+1. 48-hour Notice Policy: Regardless of circumstances, all private lessons not cancelled or rescheduled within 48-hour hours of the scheduled lesson, will be charged and forfeited at the full rate (if not already prepaid) and forfeited if already prepaid.
 We realize that unforeseen unfortunate situations arise such as bad weather, personal sickness, and family tragedies.
 Any lessons missed for emergency reasons will be rescheduled at a future date, not reimbursed.
-If there is an emergency and you can not make your lesson please let us know.
+If there is an emergency and you can not attend your lesson, please let us know.
 In most cases we will accommodate a new lesson time for you without forfeiting your lesson or forfeiting your payment.
+Beyond emergency situations and personal sickness that makes singing difficult, the studio cannot be held responsible for students’ changes in work commitments or other personal circumstances.

 Bookings may be officially cancelled via the Studio Number: 778.892.1234